 Currently, there is no short form version of the CCPC notification form.
 In cases where no material overlaps or competition issues arise, the notifying parties may request waivers from the CCPC in respect of certain detailed information required in the notification (in particular, in Section 4 concerning the areas of horizontal overlap and vertical relationships).
-However, as described in further detail in response to question 6.3 below, the CCPC has confirmed that it will proceed with the introduction of a simplified merger review procedure in Ireland and anticipates beginning consultation on draft guidelines in this respect before the end of 2019.
+As described in further detail in response to question 6.3 below, under the Simplified Merger Notification Procedure notifying parties are not required to complete certain sections of the CCPC merger notification form.

-The CCPC does not have a formal process for shortening its review period, but it is also not obliged to take the full 30-working-day investigation period at Phase I or the full 120-working-day investigation period at Phase II to reach its determination and clear the transaction.
+Aside from in cases that qualify for the Simplified Merger Notification Procedure where the CCPC endeavours to clear cases earlier, the CCPC does not have a formal process for shortening its review period, but it is also not obliged to take the full 30-working-day investigation period at Phase I or the full 120-working-day investigation period at Phase II to reach its determination and clear the transaction.
 In practice, the CCPC regularly clears transactions more quickly than the maximum timeframe allowed for under the Competition Act.
-According to its most recent Annual Report for 2018, the average time to clear Phase I transactions was 24 working days (consistent with the average time taken in 2017, although the review timeframe will depend on the nature of the transaction and the workload of the CCPC mergers division at that particular point).
+According to the CCPC's annual merger and acquisition statistics for 2019, the average time to clear non-extended Phase I transactions was 24.7 working days (slightly higher than the average time of 24 days in 2018, although the review timeframe will depend on the nature of the transaction and the workload of the CCPC mergers division at that particular point).